 In 2013 &2014 the crew supported the Celebration of the Military Child Outdoors (COMCO) event at Camp Lejeune.

-Our wish is to revive of our Mission Explore Outdoors event for COMCO 2016!
+Help us revive of our Mission Explore Outdoors event for COMCO 2016!

 Why?
 It is a pleasure to facilitate this special event in honor of our youngest heroes – our military children.
 April is the Month of the Military Child!
 Join us as we celebrate our nation’s youngest heroes.
 April 2016, partners will join forces to connect military children with the outdoors.
 Together, we will honor their sacrifice as we explore and enjoy the lands they and their parents serve and have served to protect.